Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - ...

 ### Reinforcement learning
-Goal: learning the optimal policy to collect the maximum utility through a series of actions
+Goal: learning the optimal policy to collect the maximum utility through a series of actions.
 Problems:
 - Markov Decision Problems
 - Stochastic games